monsoonmaelstrom/book2/book2.md

 “*You* could come with me,” I protest.

-“I could, but Peter is still a better option.
+“I could, but Peter is a better option.
 And it will give you two a chance to talk.
 Alone.
 You need to get over it, Hazel.
 We need Peter, and you’ve been making things difficult for months now.
 You need to let it go.”

 “I don’t think I do,” I tell him as I step out of his arms and walk back inside.